paspheeris/polling/README.md

 # Polling App
  A full stack application for creating, editing, and sharing polls.
 See results on responsive and interactive charts.

- ## Technology used in this project
+ ## Technologies used in this project
  * JS/HTML/CSS
  * React
  * Redux